NOC-MSM/SEAsia/recipes/docs/source/FES2014_NEMO.rst

 Miscellaneous / Important
 =========================

-You need to update your xml files to include each components !!!
+* You need to update your xml files to include each components !!!
+* All of the following F90 and h90 files are modified and need to be copied to MY_SRC

 Examples
 ========